-Pittsburgh mourns synagogue massacre victims as protesters await Trump
+Pittsburgh mourns synagogue shooting victims as protesters await Trump

 “I’m just going to pay my respects,” Trump told Fox News on Monday night.
 “I would have done it even sooner, but I didn’t want to disrupt anymore than they already had disruption.”

-The top four U.S. congressional leaders - Republican Senate Majority Leader Mitch McConnell, Democratic Senate leader Chuck Schumer, Republican House of Representatives Speaker Paul Ryan and House Democratic leader Nancy Pelosi - declined to join Trump in Pittsburgh, a source familiar with the planning said.
+The top four U.S. congressional leaders - Senate Majority Leader Mitch McConnell, Democratic Senate leader Chuck Schumer, Republican House Speaker Paul Ryan and House Democratic leader Nancy Pelosi - declined to join Trump in Pittsburgh, two sources familiar with the planning said.

+An aide to McConnell said the Kentucky Republican was unable to attend because of a conflict with events in his home state.

 An aide to Ryan said he was not able to travel to Pittsburgh on such short notice.

-Trump’s visit comes just a week ahead of elections that will determine the balance of power between the Republican and Democratic parties in the U.S. Congress.
-The Republicans currently control both the Senate and House.
+Prosecutors have said they are treating the mass shooting as a hate crime.

+In addition to the 11 worshipers who were killed, six people, including four police officers, were wounded before Bowers was shot by police and surrendered.

-Additional reporting by Brendan O'Brien in Milwaukee and Susan Cornwell and Rick Cowan in Washington; Writing by Nick Carey and Paul Simao; Editing by Andrew Heavens and Jonathan Oatis
+Additional reporting by Barbara Goldberg in New York and Susan Cornwell and Richard Cowan in Washington; Writing by Paul Simao; Editing by Jonathan Oatis